tomesllc/Project-GetCleanData/Codebook.md

 ```

 ## Data Summarization ##
 The project specified "Creates a second, independent tidy data set with the average of each variable for each activity and each subject.".
-I summarized by Subject and Activity using the data.table form:
+This collapses the data set into one row per subject and activity.
+There are a total of 30 subjects and each subject has 6 activities.
+This gives the resulting tidy table a total length of 30 x 6 or 180 rows.
+We have the same number of columns; Subject, Activity, and the average of 66 measures variables for a total of 68 columns.
+Our final tidy table is 180 x 60 in size.
+I accomplished the summarization by Subject and Activity using the data.table form:
 ```{r}
 tidyData = tempData[, lapply(.SD, mean), by = c("Subject", "Activity")]
 ```